HZCS-IoT/Kiba-Robodog/README.md

-# Vertex-X1: Quadruped Cybernetic Robot Core
+# Kiba-Robodog: Quadruped Cybernetic Robot Core

 A comprehensive engineering blueprint, firmware codebase, and modular control documentation for the **Vertex-X1** quadruped robot.
 This file details the structural mechanical answers required for the task guidelines, followed by advanced software-hardware integration.